vitale232/ExportDominantNetwork/README.md

 *   Outputs numerous files to disk (optional)

 *   Requires that the Input Route Network is stored in a Roads and Highways geodatabase with an ALRS.
-This is due to the relieance of the Calculate Route Concurrencies tool in the Location Referencing toolbox on the ability to find the Lrs\_Metadata table.
+This is due to the reliance of the Calculate Route Concurrencies tool in the Location Referencing toolbox on the ability to find the Lrs\_Metadata table.

 *   The final dominant network will be the Input Route Network feature class name with the suffix "\_DOMINANT\_NETWORK", which can be found in the Output Geodatabase